Tree & Shrub Disease

 sometimes forming spider-like objects.
 Wow - a whole new world!

-But was this new set of objects meaningful in diagnosis of this disease?
+But was this new set of objects meaningful in diagnosis?

 To find out, I looked for these disease objects on infected and non-infected wood.